junyechen1996/draft-chen-cfrg-vdaf-pine/draft-chen-cfrg-vdaf-pine.md

 to support federated learning {{MR17}}, that allows data scientists to train machine learning models with data from many users' devices.
 Each user's device will train the model with its local data and send the model updates to the servers.
-The model updates are typically referred to as "gradients"
-{{GradientWikipedia}}, and are typically expressed as a vector of real numbers.
+The model updates are typically referred to as "gradients" {{Lem12}}, and are typically expressed as a vector of real numbers.
 The servers will obtain the aggregated model updates, and apply them to the central model.
 This process repeats as the servers send the new model to the devices.